modess/modess.github.io/_posts/2012-11-13-continous-integration-for-laravel-with-jenkins-and-git.md

 ---
 layout: post
-title: Continuos integration for Laravel with Jenkins and Git
+title: PHP Continuos integration for Laravel with Jenkins and Git
 redirect_from:
   - /2012/11/13/continous-integration-for-laravel-with-jenkins-and-git/
 ---

-This will be a hands on guide for setting up automated builds for [Laravel](http://www.laravel.com) using [Jenkins](http://www.jenkins-ci.org).
+This will be a hands on guide for setting up automated builds for a [Laravel](http://www.laravel.com) application using [Jenkins](http://www.jenkins-ci.org).
 Pretty much that when you do a commit, Jenkins will automagically make a build and in that check code errors and syntax, run unit tests and provide visual code coverage for your code base.
-Along with other goodies.
+Achieve continous integration for PHP, along with other goodies.

 <!-- more -->